 One fun fact about the Colosseum, that many people don’t know, is that it was built on top of Emperor Nero’s manmade lake.
 Upon his suicide in 68 CE, Emperor Vespasian wanted all traces of Nero gone, so he commissioned an arena to be built on the lake.
 His plan was to create positive memories for the people of Rome.

-Since it’s one of the most popular destinations in Rome, you now need a time slot to visit the Colosseum.
+⭐ PRO-TIP: Since it’s one of the most popular destinations in Rome, you now need a time slot to visit the Colosseum.
 This helps with social distancing and crowd management and I recommend booking your tour to the Colosseum in advance so that you can enjoy one of the best landmarks in Italy without any problems.

-3- PANTHEON: One of the most unique historical landmarks in Rome
+3. PANTHEON: One of the most unique historical Italian Landmarks

-As you explore Rome by foot, you absolutely cannot miss a visit to the Pantheon, one of the unique historical landmarks in Rome.
+As you explore Rome on foot, you absolutely cannot miss a visit to the Pantheon, one of the unique historical landmarks in Rome.

 First commissioned in around 118AD by famed Roman general Marcus Agrippa, it burned down shortly thereafter and was rebuilt in 126 by Emperor Hadrian.
 Interestingly, you can see Agrippa’s name inscribed in large letters on the front, despite the fact that the building he designed burned to the ground.

 The Pantheon is one of the best-preserved ancient buildings in the city and one of the most important Italian landmarks and has been in constant use as a temple and church since its construction.

 While you’re here, enjoy the statuesque Corinthian columns and marvel at the beautiful dome– actually, the largest unreinforced concrete dome on earth, which is quite a feat of engineering given how old it is.
 Inside, be sure to check out the notable Italians buried here, including King Vittorio Emmanuele II, the first king of a united Italy, and famed painter Raphael.

 There are so many fun facts about Rome landmarks, and the Pantheon is one of them.
-Curiously, the oculus, or the hole at the top of the dome, is actually open-– which means that you can see rain entering the building, though strategically-placed holes in the floor keep it from getting slippery.
+Curiously, the oculus, or the hole at the top of the dome, is actually open, which means that you can see rain entering the building, though strategically-placed holes in the floor keep it from getting slippery.

-4- VATICAN CITY: The most important religious landmark in Italy
+5. VATICAN CITY: The most important religious Italian landmarks

 Located in the center of Rome, Vatican City is not just a historical attraction – it’s actually the smallest independent state in the world, making it the most important religious Landmark in Italy.

 Not only is Vatican City a historic place of pilgrimage, but it’s also perhaps the most impressive monument to Catholicism – which influenced so much of history and culture – in the world.
 If you’re visiting Rome, it has to be on your bucket list of the best landmarks in Italy to visit.

-Pompeii would have to be one of the most popular and fascinating landmarks in Italy for both domestic and international tourists.
+Pompeii would have to be one of the most popular and fascinating Italian Landmarks for both domestic and international visitors.

 The town was engulfed with lava from the nearby Mount Vesuvius in 79AD and has since been excavated over the last 2 centuries since being rediscovered.
 The dig continues into today as they unearth more buried treasure.

-6- DUOMO DI MILANO: One of the most impressive Landmarks in Italy
+7. DUOMO DI MILANO: One of the most impressive Italian Landmarks

 One of the best Italian landmarks in the city of Florence is the Cathedral of Santa Maria del Fiore in Florence, or the Duomo as it is commonly known.